pluralsh/documentation/pages-archive/getting-started/quickstart.md

 ## Overview

 This is a guide on how to get Plural running using our CLI.
-If you prefer an in-browser Cloud Shell experience with all the dependencies loaded, check out our _Quickstart Guide for Cloud Shell_ [here](/getting-started/cloud-shell-quickstart).
+If you prefer an in-browser Cloud Shell experience with all the dependencies loaded, check out our _Quickstart Guide for Cloud Shell_ {% doclink to="cloud-shell" %}here{% /doclink %}.
 You can see the process in the video here or follow the instructions step-by-step, especially for unique cloud providers:

 {% embed url="https://www.youtube.com/watch?v=O9BEwphNDLc&ab_channel=Plural" aspectRatio="16 / 9" /%}